openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 bash /opt/openlookeng/bin/add_cluster_node.sh --file <add_nodes_file_path>
 ```

-If there are multiple nodes,separated by commas(,).
+If there are multiple nodes, separated by commas(,).

 ## Removing Node to Cluster